Recipe #1, geom_medians() and geom_means()

 }

-2. that the compute function assumes that variables x and y are present.
+2. … that the compute function assumes that variables x and y are present in the data.
 These aesthetic variables names, relevant for building the plot, are generally not found in the raw data inputs for ggplots.

 Test compute.